How to Build a Gravel Driveway: Complete DIY Guide

 6. Re-compact repaired areas

-Test: Walk on compacted surface.
-It should feel solid with no movement.
+Test: Walk on the compacted surface.
+Should feel solid with no movement.

 Step 5: Install Surface Layer